General properties of the RABBITT at parity mixing conditions: results and discussion

 We can construct the correlation ellipses like the ones for linearly polarized fields (Eq.~\ref{eq:Pint}) for the angle-integrated spectrum, but not for $\theta=0,\pi$.
 For neon, they are expected to be about three times smaller (Fig. \ref{fig:circlinear2}a).
 The good news is that the correlation function is almost perfect (Fig. \ref{fig:circlinear2}b).

-Finally, we consider setup with crossed polarization vectors of XUV comb and IR harmonic, '$\rightarrow\uparrow$'.
+Finally, we consider {a} setup with crossed polarization vectors of XUV comb and IR harmonic, '$\rightarrow\uparrow$'.
 The scheme is one of the easiest to realize but possesses the lowest symmetry that makes it difficult to observe.
-The simplest parametrization with a minimal number of parameters is in the coordinate system $\bm E_{\rm ir}||z$ and $\bm E_{\rm xuv}||x$ (the corresponding transitions scheme is presented in Fig. \ref{fig:linearperp}a):
+The simplest parametrization with a minimal number of parameters is in the coordinate system $\bm E_{\rm ir}||z$ and $\bm E_{\rm xuv}||x$ (the corresponding scheme is presented in Fig. \ref{fig:linearperp}a):

 There is no axial symmetry, but there are two symmetry planes: $xz$ and $yz$.
 The odd parameters break the symmetry with respect to the $xy$ plane.
-The corresponding PADs are presented in Fig. \ref{fig:linearperp}b.
-In spite of lower symmetry, the PAD noticeably varies with the phase of the IR field.
-Because of a large number of anisotropy parameters from a practical point of view it is constructive to consider a more robust quantity such as hemi\-sphere-integrated asymmetry Fig.~\ref{fig:linearperp_asym}.
+The corresponding PADs are presented in Fig. \ref{fig:linearperp}b. { Here the XUV field prepares the states with axis of symmetry orthogonal to quantization axis forming “8” in the $xy$ plane, and the linear IR field breaks the up/down symmetry the way it does for $\uparrow\uparrow$ geometry.} In spite of lower symmetry, the PAD noticeably varies with the phase of the IR field.
+Because of the large number of anisotropy parameters{,} from a practical point of view{,} it is constructive to consider a more robust quantity such as hemi\-sphere-integrated asymmetry Fig.~\ref{fig:linearperp_asym}.

 Only $\beta_k0$ parameters contribute to the hemi\-sphere-integrated asymmetry.
 Its value is measurable, so in some experimental conditions one could prefer this scheme to '$\uparrow\uparrow$'.